 I loved reading this book in my last Semester of Graduate Studies and having the time to really dissect it.

 Belton, ambitious and determined to break free from the oppressive racism he experiences, uses education and knowledge as his tool.
 With the help of a secret organization of African Americans called the Brotherhood of Liberty, Belton strives to improve the African American community’s social, economic, and political standing.
-He faces immense opposition from a white supremacist organization, the Knights of the White Camelia, and is eventually forced to take drastic measures to ensure his success.
+However, he faces immense opposition from a white supremacist organization, the Knights of the White Camelia.
+Consequently, he is eventually forced to take drastic measures to ensure his success.

-The novel paints a vivid picture of life in the South during this time, and emphasizes the importance of education, perseverance, and activism in the fight for justice.
-Griggs’ novel is an important work of literature, not only for its exploration of racism and social injustice, but for its powerful message of hope, resilience, and solidarity in the face of adversity.
+The novel paints a vivid picture of life in the South during this time.
+It emphasizes the importance of education, perseverance, and activism in the fight for justice.
+Griggs’ novel is an important work of literature.
+Not only for its exploration of racism and social injustice, but for its powerful message of hope, resilience, and solidarity in the face of adversity.

 If you are enjoying this article, you may also like to read The Two Greatest Shields In The Iliad Do Battle.